 Then it’s time for all the fun you can have here with your kids.
 I’m talking 4D cinema experience, huge play area, and, obviously, tons of Legos to play with!

-Tokyo Joyopolis, another Tokyo amusement park, is right next door, too!
+Tokyo Joyopolis, another Tokyo theme park, is right next door, too!
+Or if you can also get tickets to check out Universal Studios Japan.

 Tokyo National Museum